Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: X-ray Binaries under Consideration

-Cygnus X-1 system is believed to have a stellar mass black hole and a blue supergiant star forming a binary.
+Cyg X-1 system is believed to have a stellar mass black hole and a blue supergiant star forming a binary.
 Orbital period is $5.599829\pm0.000016 d$ (Brocksopp et al. 1999b).
 The system does not eclipse.
-The orbital eccentricity of $0.018\pm0.003$ is very small and thus the orbit is nearly circular (Bolton 1975; Orosz et al. 2011).
+The orbital eccentricity of $0.018\pm0.003$ is very small giving rise to a nearly circular orbit (Orosz et al. 2011) or it is appreciably high with another estimation of $0.06\pm0.01$ (Bolton 1975).
 There is some uncertainty about the mass of the compact object and its companion.
 Stellar evolutionary models suggest a mass of $21\pm8~M_{\odot}$ turning around an O$9.7$Iab companion of $40\pm10~M_{\odot}$ (Zi\'{o}\l kowski 2005) while other techniques resulted in $M_{1}=10M_{\odot}$.
-Quasi-Periodic Oscillations (QPOs) in X-ray emission has yielded a more precise value of mass $14.8\pm1~M_{\odot}$ and a companion mass of $M^{opt}_{2} = 19.2 \pm 1.9~M_{\odot}$ (Orosz et al. 2011). {\it INTEGRAL/ESA}'s view of Cygnus X-1 reveals that the companion star (HDE 226868) is a supergiant with an estimated surface temperature of $31000~K$ and a mass of approximately $20-40~M_{\odot}$.
+Quasi-Periodic Oscillations (QPOs) in X-ray emission has yielded a more precise value of mass $14.8\pm1~M_{\odot}$ and a companion mass of $M^{opt}_{2} = 19.2 \pm 1.9~M_{\odot}$ (Orosz et al. 2011).
+INTEGRAL/ESA's view of Cyg X-1 reveals that the companion star (HDE 226868) is a supergiant with an estimated surface temperature of $31000~K$ and a mass of approximately $20-40~M_{\odot}$.
 Based on a stellar evolutionary model, at the estimated distance of $2~kpc$, the companion may have a radius of about $15-17~R_{\odot}$ (Orosz et al. 2011) and has a luminosity of approximately $3-4\times10^{5}~L_{\odot}$ (Zi\'{o}\l kowski 2005).
 The compact object is estimated to be orbiting its companion at a distance of about $40~R_{\odot}$ (Miller et al. 2005) and the system has an inclination $i=27.1^{\circ}\pm0.8^{\circ}$ (Orosz et al. 2011).